Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 • I want the game to have a compelling story

-• I want the game to have multiple outcomes
+• I want the game to establish a clear win or lose protocol, in the form of survival or death

-• I want the game to have some reference to popular zombie culture
+• I want the game to have some reference to popular zombie culture.
+Communicating a sense of familiarity but new challenges

 • Once the game is completed, I want an option to play again